 Accuracy is the next quality to look for, both in measurement and presentation.
 An accurate meter that only gives vague results or generalities is no better than the old test strips.
 The best digital testing kits will display the test results in specific numbers with decimal points.

 Even if you’re buying the kit at the local swimming pool store, you’ll at least save yourself a trip down there if you get extra reagents up front.
 Some stores also offer discounts for quantity purchases.
-They’re definitely trying to compete with the online companies, and this is one of the ways they do it.
+They’re trying to compete with online companies, and this is one of the ways they do it.